-In the Australian context, a policy statement on FAIR access to Australia's research outputs (i.e. not just data) was released in January 2017, developed by a working group convened by the Council of Australian University Librarians and the Australasian Open Access Strategy Group (now Open Access Australasia) under the auspices of the Universities Australia Deputy Vice-Chancellors (Research).53
+In the Australian context, a policy statement on FAIR access to Australia's research outputs (i.e. not just data) was released in January 2017, developed by a working group convened by the Council of Australian University Librarians and the Australasian Open Access Strategy Group under the auspices of the Universities Australia Deputy Vice-Chancellors (Research).53

 Despite several Australian organisations endorsing the policy statement and FAIR principles,54 it is far from universally accepted as an Australian position on research data management of stewardship.
-The most significant adoption of the principles is within the National Health and Medical Research Council's (NHMRC) Open Access Policy,55 which "support[s] the overall intent of the FAIR Access to Australia's Research Statement".
-Last updated in 2018, the policy is undergoing revision.
+The most significant adoption of the principles is within the National Health and Medical Research Council's (NHMRC) Open Access policy,55 which "support[s] the overall intent of the FAIR Access to Australia's Research Statement", last updated in 2018, is undergoing revision.